wichmann-lab/python-psignifit/docs/basic-usage.md

 print(result.confidence_intervals['threshold'])
 ```

-This is a list of lists.
-Each element in the list contain the lower and
+Each element in this result contain the lower and
 upper bound for the asked confidences.
-In this case the default returns
+In this case it returns the intervals for the default confidences of
-the 95%, 90% and 68% confidence intervals.
+95%, 90% and 68%.
 To obtain the 95% confidence interval, you do

 ```{code-cell} ipython3